Social security and health insurance contributions

 Social security taxes are obligatory for an individual employed by a Czech company.
 Most foreign secondees working in a Czech company are obligated to pay Czech social security and health insurance unless the European Union (EU) regulation or social security treaty states otherwise.
 The rules on participation in the Czech social security and health insurance system are complex, and each secondee's situation should be reviewed individually.

 Social security contributions provide funding for three separate funds: pensions, unemployment benefits, and sickness (together with other benefits).
 Entrepreneurs can choose whether to contribute to the sickness fund.

 Health insurance covers medical care.
-An individual can choose the licensed company to which one will pay health insurance contributions.
+An individual can choose the licensed insurance company to which he/she will pay health insurance contributions.

-Mandatory contributions are calculated from the individual's gross remuneration, including most of one’s benefits and allowances.
+Mandatory contributions are calculated from the individual's gross remuneration.
 Income that is subject to income tax is generally subject to contributions into the social security and health insurance system.